jeremy-pernicek/talk-to-my-data-agent-sqlserver/README.md

 # Talk to My Data

 **Talk to My Data** delivers a seamless **talk-to-your-data** experience, transforming files, spreadsheets, and cloud data into actionable insights.
-Simply upload data, connect to Snowflake or BigQuery, or access datasets from DataRobot's Data Registry.
+Simply upload data, connect to Snowflake, BigQuery, SAP Datasphere, or SQL Server, or access datasets from DataRobot's Data Registry.
 Then, ask a question, and the agent recommends business analyses, generating **charts, tables, and even code** to help you interpret the results.

 This intuitive experience is designed for **scalability and flexibility**, ensuring that whether you're working with a few thousand rows or billions, your data analysis remains **fast, efficient, and insightful**.